evertrol/more-git/README.md

 conflict.

 GitHub suggest a web editor to fix the conflict, but we'll do it locally on our own machine.
+Particularly, you may have merge conflicts for branches in repositories where you don't have editing rights, so you can't fix that on GitHub.
+We have to modify the branch on our local machine to ensure there is no conflict even *before* we attempt the merge.

 #### Updating our local branches

 Go back to your local machine.
-We'll want to update our local main, to keep tracking the GitHub main.
+First, we'll want to update our local main, to keep tracking the GitHub main.

 Note: we don't work on main (i.e., create new commits), but we can (and likely want) to keep main up to date with our remote.
+In that sense, the `remote` is our "source of truth", and our branches, pull requests and mergees are suggestions to change the truth.

 ```
 git switch main